amanhsn/Filters-in-C/README.md

 # Filters-in-C

-Simple Program to implement Image filters in C using image processing and 2D arrays for fop project.
+CLI-Based Application to implement Image filters in C using image processing and 2D arrays for fop project.

 Use Case: